 An interdepartmental working group comprised of staff members from the Police Department and Town Manager's Office identified the following agencies or programs that would provide needed services consistent with the Council's direction.

 Regional Homeless Initiatives

-The Town has allocated funding in previous years to assist with regional homelessness initiatives and continues to recognize the importance of partnering with neighboring communities to find long-term solutions for this regional problem.
+The Town has allocated funding in previous years to assist with regional homelessness initiatives and continues to recognize the importance of partnering with neighboring communities to find long-term solutions.

 CASS